This post may contain affiliate links. Please read our disclosure policy.

 Prep the Ingredients

-Have all butter set out at room temperature 1-2 hours ahead, until fully softened and easy to mix, but not melted.
+The Butter: Have all butter set out at room temperature 1-2 hours ahead, until fully softened and easy to mix, but not melted.
+If you’re in a hurry, but the butter into cubes to speed up the process.

-Set the goat cheese out so it’s room temperature, which makes it easier to layer.
-If piping, have it ready in the piping bag.
-Have the fig jam and flowers ready also.
+Goat Cheese and Fig Butter: Set the goat cheese out so it’s room temperature, which makes it easier to layer.
+If piping, place your piping bag in a tall glass and so it’s easier to add the butter.

 Make sure you have silicone cube molds, edible pressed flowers, and a small gift box on hand if you plan to package it as a gift.
 These are things you can’t usually just pick up at the store, so plan ahead.

-Goat cheese and fig compound butter cube decorated with edible flowers
+Interior view of goat cheese and fig compound butter cube

 Can I make this butter flight ahead of time?